 Both information centres are wheelchair accessible.
 If you need help, our information staff are available.
 We offer a short-term loan facility for disabled students so you can borrow resources to use relevant adaptive technology.

-Careers Service publications can be requested in large print and on disk from the reception desk.
+You can request Careers Service publications in large print and on disk from the reception desk.
 We have cerium overlays available in several colours, for visually impaired students to facilitate the reading of books and leaflets in the centres.

 We'd like you to feel confident that you can discuss, in confidence, anything you feel may impact on your decision-making and career planning.

 Our SAGE employer and vacancy database is a great place to look for graduate, vacation and part-time jobs and voluntary opportunities.
 It's updated daily and it’s easy to search.
 The archived vacancies are a good resource for finding out about employers and different types of work.